daniel-strauss/econometria/README.md

 day of their lives.
 Is that a logical conclusion?
 At least empirically seen, on every past day of their lives, it was more useful to predict the sun would do that thing the next morning than it did all days in their life before that past day.
 But is it logical to conclude that if a conclusion proved to be useful on every past day of one’s life, it would be useful today?
-It can be seen, that we end up at the initial problem.
+It can be seen that we end up at the initial problem.
 To not turn crazy, let’s just make that conclusion, independent of whether it is logical or not.
 Carefully picking some things to assume to be time-invariant leaves us with a new ability: making predictions about the future from observations in the past.
 For example, one could pick, as such, the stationarity of a time series.
 If one wants to predict a time series that takes